 And for a fun skillet chicken that is so easy to make, my blueberry chicken is perfectly flavourful with just the right amount of sweetness.

-This chicken tray bake is super simple to put together, and quite versatile as you can use the pesto of your choice.
+This one pan pesto chicken is super simple to put together, and quite versatile as you can use the pesto of your choice.
 It's a kid-friendly meal too!

 ⭐ Why this recipe is so good